15 min read

 Example from craft: In Unassisted, the hero's shoulder injury creates daily rehabilitation sessions with the heroine.
 Remove the injury, and they have no reason to spend time together.
 Remove the romance, and the rehabilitation lacks emotional stakes.
 The domains are interdependent.

-Building Characters Who Belong in Sports
+How Do You Build Characters Who Belong in Sports Romance?

 The Psychology of Elite Athletes